Science Party Constitution

 6.1.
 Endorsement of candidates for the House of Representatives

-For each House of Representatives seat, the Executive shall determine whether or not to field a candidate.
+For each House of Representatives seat, the Executive shall determine whether to field a candidate.

 The candidate for a seat shall then be preselected by a ballot of all Party members ordinarily resident in that electorate.